 “A year from now, you may wish you had started today.”- Karen Lamb

 Especially when a task for you is boring, frustrating, and does not bring you any short-term benefits, it will be difficult for you to start with.
 Even if you handle the task one part at a time always treat yourself with little pleasures when you finish and will make your work more pleasant, and efficient and you will notice how good it feels when you have the things done.
 Rewarding yourself will spur you to achieve even more.

 BREAKDOWN THE TASK

 When a task requires more time and seems to be overwhelming for you, you will feel anxious even before starting.
-Detach yourself from the feeling about the task, focus on starting and action rather than on finishing it.
-Breakdown the task into small steps, and set a minutes’ deadline for each step.
-Every small action is considered a progress, and with every tiny progress, your self-confidence will increase.
+Detach yourself from the feeling about the task, and focus on starting an action rather than on finishing it.
+Break down the task into small steps, and set a minute deadline for each step.
+Every small action is considered progress, and with every tiny progress, your self-confidence will increase.

 SHARE THE TASK